34 Free Things to Do in Las Vegas — On and Off the Strip

 When the show isn’t running, you can walk through Mystic Falls Park and observe the trees and water features in the middle of the casino.

 Save money when the entire family is exploring Las Vegas.
-Here are some free things to do the kids will love.
+Here are some free things to do that kids will love.

 18. Hershey’s Chocolate World